bwakedavis/bwakedavis.github.io/content/blog/pwa/index.markdown

 + "theme_color" - a hex value.
 + "description"
 + "orientation"
-   + any, natural, landscape, landscape-primary, landscape-secondary, potrait, potrait-primary, potrait-secondary
+   + any, natural, landscape, landscape-primary, landscape-secondary, portrait, portrait-primary, portrait-secondary
 + "lang" eg "en-US"
 + "prefer_related_applications" - Boolean
 + "related_applications.
 If you have a native app.